 The Southern gentleman and ladies of Nashville enjoyed a lifestyle

 fashions.
-Through Zadoc Levy’s entrepreneurial spirit and vision, the
+As a result, Zadoc Levy’s entrepreneurial spirit and vision, helped the

-humble shop grew to become a favorite of Nashville elite.
+small shop grow to become a favorite of Nashville elite.
 By the turn of the

 century, Raphael Z. Levy, one of the founder’s sons, took over the family

-In 1998, fifth generation owner David W. Levy, Ralph Z. Levy’s son, assumed leadership
+Afterwards, in 1998, fifth generation owner David W. Levy, Ralph Z. Levy’s son, assumed leadership

 of the family business, now located in Green Hills.
 Under his stewardship, Levy’s has risen to new